'Star Wars: The Force Awakens' breaks presale records

 ESPN said it has been averaging 13.5 million total viewers this season for Monday Night Football.

 As tickets for the Dec.
-18 film release went on sale, online ticketers Fandango and theatre chain Alamo Drafthouse suffered temporary outages as fans flocked to their sites.
-Alamo Drafthouse apologised for the "frustration and disappointment" on Twitter after customers were unable to purchase tickets.
+18 film release went on sale, online ticketers Fandango and theater chain Alamo Drafthouse suffered temporary outages as fans flocked to their sites.
+Alamo Drafthouse apologized for the "frustration and disappointment" on Twitter after customers were unable to purchase tickets.

 Fandango said on Tuesday it "experienced unprecedented ticketing demand."
 The company declined to give ticket sales figures for "The Force Awakens," but said it was eight times more than previous record holder, 2011's "The Hunger Games."